SOLVING COMPLEX TRIGONOMETRIC EQUATIONS

 The reference angle of angle 4x equals 30o.

-Next we will use All Students Take Calculus to find the quadrants in which the solutions for x lie.
-It is best to draw a picture.
+Qe will use All Students Take Calculus to find the quadrants in which the sine ratio is positive.
+It is best to draw a picture!

 Finally, we are going to use the reference angle from Step 3.
 Now, remember the solution interval for angle 4x is in degrees.